Multi-agent AI that actually runs

 Human-in-the-loop checkpoint design

 AutoGen's UserProxyAgent supports configurable human input modes - ALWAYS, TERMINATE, or NEVER.
-We design the approval gates your compliance or operations team actually needs, so agents handle routine steps autonomously while escalating decisions that require a human sign-off, without breaking the conversation flow.
+We design the approval gates your compliance or operations team needs, so agents handle routine steps autonomously while escalating decisions that require human sign-off, without breaking the conversation flow.

 Termination and loop-control logic